G-Jeffreys/G-Jeffreys.github.io/_teaching/2015-spring-teaching-2.md

 location: "Boston, MA"
 ---

-These are the courses I taught at Boston University during the summer of 2019.
+The courses I taught at Boston University during the summer of 2019: Multivariate Calculus and Discrete Math.

 Multivariate Calculus
 ======